Flux-balance laws in scalar self-force theory: Discussion

 While this calculation is only for the toy case of a particle coupled to a scalar field, it seems that the general principles here may be applicable beyond this rather narrow scope.
 The most interesting generalization would be to the gravitational case, which, based upon preliminary investigations, seems to be relatively straightforward, as every step of the calculation has a gravitational analogue.
 General relativity, as a theory determined by a Lagrangian, possesses a symplectic current, and the operator $\lie_\xi$ is a symmetry operator in the case $\xi^a$ is a Killing vector of the background metric.
 Moreover, the first-order gravitational self-force can be easily re-written as a Hamiltonian system, since the curve $\gamma(\varepsilon)$ is a geodesic in an ``effective metric'' $g_{ab} + \varepsilon h^{\rm R}_{ab}$ (where $h^{\rm R}_{ab}$ is analogous to $\phi^{\rm R}$).
 In fact, an equation similar to Eq.~\eqref{eqn:Gamma_flux_balance} appears to hold, even in the gravitational case.

-However, there are also significant complications in generalizing to the gravitational case, which will be explored in future work.
-The first is that the flux-balance laws that one can write down in the gravitational case involve the metric, as computed in some specific gauge.
+There are, however, a few key differences between the scalar and the gravitational cases.
+While these are not relevant for deriving the bulk of the results that appear in this paper, these differences will somewhat complicate the process of turning these results into a practical flux-balance law, which was discussed at the end of Sec.~\ref{sec:averaged}.
+The first of these differences is that the flux-balance laws that one can write down in the gravitational case involve the metric, as computed in some specific gauge.
 The gauge for the asymptotic fields will need to be the same as the gauge that is used for the fields in the equations of motion, as the symplectic current is not gauge-invariant.
 This may introduce issues: for example, one would like to use the radiation gauge which is well-behaved at null infinity, but it is not well-behaved at the location of the particle~\cite{Barack2001}.
 One possible resolution may come from the fact that the symplectic current, while not gauge-invariant, is always gauge-invariant up to a total derivative~\cite{Lee1990}.
 Great care must be taken to ensure that these total derivative terms can either be neglected or are reasonably easy to compute.
 In a similar vein, these flux-balance laws are written entirely in terms of metric variables, which are precisely the variables that are difficult to compute due to the need to employ the technique of metric reconstruction.
 However, the main issues with metric reconstruction occur near the worldline, due to the presence of the source, so while the need to reconstruct the metric is an annoyance, it should not be a serious issue.

 There are additional effects that can also potentially be explored in the framework of this paper.
 For example, flux-balance laws for conserved quantities arising from isometries for \emph{spinning} systems have recently been explored in~\cite{Akcay2019}, and it seems possible that the calculations in this paper may extend to such a case, as (at linear order in spin) the system both has a Hamiltonian formulation~\cite{Barausse2009, Witzany2018} and, while not integrable~\cite{Compere2021}, possesses action-angle variables~\cite{Witzany2019}.
 Of more pressing interest, however, is whether these results generalize to the \emph{second-order} gravitational self-force: as mentioned in the introduction, this was an initial motivation for re-exploring the derivations of these flux-balance laws.